mendrik/feather/feather-docs/content/getting-started/index.md

 ## Installing Featherₜₛ

-Installing [typescript](https://github.com/Microsoft/TypeScript) and [typings](https://github.com/typings/typings) globally is recommended, if not yet present.
-Then run the following commands to add featherₜₛ as a local dependency.

 ```
 npm install feather-ts --save
 ```

 Create a **tsconfig.json** file in your project's root containing the following settings.
-ES6 output is currently not supported and since decorators are the beef of it all make sure they are enabled.
-Feather.js embeds the typescript emitted helpers so you can disable them if you wish.
+Since decorators are the beef of it all make sure they are enabled.
+Feather.js embeds the typescript emitted [helpers](https://github.com/Microsoft/tslib) so one can disable them.

 ```typescript
 {